Building water resilience in Kenya’s arid and semi-arid land areas

 Context

-Arid and semi-arid land (ASAL) counties in Kenya have increasingly faced challenges due to climate change, which has led to increased water scarcity across various counties.
-In response, the Adaptation Consortium (ADA) conceptualised and piloted a devolved climate finance model that facilitates the flow of climate finance to the local level to finance public good investments.
-This model was tested out in County Climate Change Fund (CCCF) mechanism pilot phase was undertaken in the ASAL counties of Wajir, Garissa, Isiolo, Kitui and Makueni.
+Arid and semi-arid counties in Kenya have increasingly faced challenges due to climate change, including greater water scarcity across these regions.
+In response, the Adaptation Consortium (ADA) conceptualised a devolved climate finance model, the County Climate Change Fund (CCCF) mechanism that facilitates the flow of climate finance to the local level to finance locally-led public good climate investments.
+The CCCF was piloted in five arid and semi-arid counties (Wajir, Garissa, Isiolo, Kitui and Makueni) between 2012 and 2018, and scaled out to the rest of the country from 2019 onwards.

 Between 2012 and 2018, 114 public good adaptation investments were established across the five counties, financed through the CCCF, 95 of which were water projects including boreholes, sand dams, water weirs, rock catchments, earth dams and water pans.
 The projects improved the livelihoods of the dependent communities, and their sustainability/functionality remains a matter of interest to the beneficiaries and partners.

 In 2019, ADA conducted a functionality and governance study to assess 62 of the 95 water projects.
-This study involved a comprehensive examination of the key issues affecting the sustainability/functionality of these CCCF-funded adaptation investments in the counties.
-In 2023, a longitudinal functionality and governance study was commissioned by CDKN, assessing the same investments as the 2019 study by ADA.
+This study involved a comprehensive examination of the key issues affecting the sustainability/functionality of these investments.
+In 2023, CDKN commissioned a longitudinal functionality and governance study to assess the same investments as the 2019 study.

 Project objectives